nzoschke/gofaas/docs/http-functions.md

 The `APIGatewayProxyRequest` struct contains a user's HTTP request body, headers and metadata.
 The `APIGatewayProxyResponse` struct contains our HTTP response body, headers and status code.

-This function is essentially error proof, but if it did return an error the API Gateway knows to respond to the user with a 500 status code.
+This function is essentially error proof, but if it did return an error the API Gateway knows to respond to the user with a `502 Bad Gateway` HTTP response.

 ## AWS Config